souvikmaji/twit-stream/README.md

 A Web application with the ability to stream tweets for a given hashtag or a specific twitter account.

-Enduser should be able to view tweet in realtime.
+Enduser can view tweets in realtime.

 ## Prerequisites